AdaCore/training_material/courses/rust_essentials/010_introduction/02-about_this_training.rst

 Goals of the training session
 -----------------------------

-* What you should know by the end of the training
+* **Build Foundational Confidence:** You will leave feeling more confident about what you do know

+* **Learn How to Learn:** Gain the skills to find information and solve new problems

+* **Embrace the Process:** Get comfortable with the idea that learning is a journey, and this is the first step

 * Syllabus overview

     - The syllabus is a guide, but we might stray off of it